July 5, 2026

-Understanding Joint Pain in Seniors
+What is Joint Pain in Seniors?

-The Role of Exercise in Managing Joint Pain
+Exercise: Its Role in Joint Pain Management

 The Science of Joint Pain

-How Exercise Alleviates Joint Pain
+How Joint Pain Is Relieved By Exercise

 Preparing for Exercise